award28/Deep_Learning_Exercises/mnist_nn/README.md

-Thank you [Michael Nielsen](http://michaelnielsen.org/) for writting the _[Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)_ online book, this really helped me understand neural networks and breaking down my network into sub problems.
+Thank you [Michael Nielsen](http://michaelnielsen.org/) for writting the _[Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)_ online book, this really helped me understand neural networks and break down my network into sub problems.